huggingface/transformers/docs/source/model_doc/tapas.rst

 | Strong supervision for aggregation | WikiSQL-supervised   | Questions might involve aggregation, and the model must learn this given the gold aggregation operator            |
 +------------------------------------+----------------------+-------------------------------------------------------------------------------------------------------------------+

-Initializing an already fine-tuned model from the model hub is as easy as:
+Initializing a model with a pre-trained base and randomly initialized classification heads from the model hub is as easy as:

 .. code-block::

         >>> from transformers import TapasForQuestionAnswering

-        >>> # for example, the base sized model fine-tuned on WTQ
+        >>> # for example, the base sized model
-        >>> model = TapasForQuestionAnswering.from_pretrained('tapas-base-finetuned-wtq')
+        >>> model = TapasForQuestionAnswering.from_pretrained('google/tapas-base-uncased')

-If you want to train the classification heads of :class:`~transformers.TapasForQuestionAnswering` from scratch, then you can actually experiment, and you don't have to choose between one of these 3 options.
-You can define any hyperparameters you want when initializing
-:class:`~transformers.TapasConfig`, and then create a :class:`~transformers.TapasForQuestionAnswering` based on that configuration.
+Of course, you don't necessarily have to follow one these three ways in which TAPAS was fine-tuned.
+You can also experiment by defining any hyperparameters you want when initializing :class:`~transformers.TapasConfig`, and then create a :class:`~transformers.TapasForQuestionAnswering` based on that configuration.
 For example, if you have a dataset that has both conversational questions and questions that might involve aggregation, then you can do it this way.
 Here's an example:

 .. code-block::